 Keep the soil rich

 Lettuce likes a fairly rich, sandy loam.
 I till the beds and let them settle for a week before applying about an inch of well-rotted manure or compost, which I work into the near-surface zone with the stirrup hoe.
-After harvesting leaves, I revive the plants with a weakfish or seaweed emulsion, or manure tea.
-I have a siphon gadget on my drip irrigation system that allows me to feed emulsion or filtered manure tea down the lines.
+After harvesting leaves, I revive the plants with a weakfish or seaweed emulsion, or a manure tea.
+I have a siphon gadget on my drip-irrigation system that allows me to feed emulsion or filtered manure tea down the lines.
 Most drip systems can be fitted with something similar.

 Slugs love lettuce as much as I do, but luckily they seem to prefer beer.
 A few saucers of stale beer help them drown their sorrows and themselves.
 I tried sugar water once, which worked, but my bees liked it even more than the slugs did.

-Cutworms can be a hassle, but usually, they won’t do too much damage to a fairly dense band of plants.
+Cutworms can be a hassle, but usually they won’t do too much damage to a fairly dense band of plants.
 Untilled soil can harbor cutworms, so I till my beds in spring while the weather is still cold enough to kill overwintered cutworm pupae and eggs.
 If cutworms become a real problem, I add parasitic nematodes to the soil about a week before planting.

 How to grow lettuce

 In the home garden, sowing every week will ensure a constant and generous supply of lettuce.
 Each sowing yields three or four cuttings before the plants are exhausted.
 As a rough guide to quantity, sowing about 3 feet of row every week will keep one omnivorous adult well supplied with salad from spring to fall; a vegetarian might consume twice as much.